tolentinoel/tolentinoel/README.md

 Having that design and hospitality background, I find Software Engineering interesting because it aligns with user experience and creativity.
 I love building and seeing projects come to life.
 Front-end Development is my fave!
 I am looking forward in producing creative and interesting products that will serve as a great contribution to the community.

+- 🔭 I’m currently working on my portfolio.
+- 🌱 I’m trying to learn more about ReactJS, React Hooks, Redux and responsive web design.
-- :bulb: Fun fact:
- I am a percussion aficionado.
+- :bulb: Fun fact: I am a percussion aficionado.
 My favorite instruments are drums 🥁 and :guitar:.

-- 🔭 I’m currently working on my portfolio.

-- 🌱 I’m currently pursuing attaining a deeper knowledge about webpage responsiveness & accessibility.

 - 📫 How to reach me:
 :e-mail: tolentino.el@gmail.com